-Prostate cancer is the most common cancer in men living in Scotland with around 4,000 cases diagnosed each year.
+Prostate cancer is the most common cancer in men living in Scotland with 3,200 cases diagnosed in 2014.

 Many of the symptoms of prostate cancer are similar to other conditions so, if you are experiencing any of those mentioned below, it doesn’t necessarily mean you have cancer.
 However, it's still important to visit your doctor.